Zhuge Jing

 Zhuge Jing (fl.
 257-284), courtesy name Zhongsi, was a Chinese military general and politician of Eastern Wu during the Three Kingdoms period of China.
 Though originally from Cao Wei, he was sent to Wu as a hostage during the rebellion of his father, Zhuge Dan, in 257.
-After his father's death in 258, Zhuge Jing continued to stay in Wu where he served as a general until the state's demise in 280 which ended the Three Kingdoms.
+After his father's death in April 258, Zhuge Jing continued to stay in Wu where he served as a general until the state's demise in May 280 which ended the Three Kingdoms.

 Life

 Zhuge Dan's Rebellion

 Not much is known of Zhuge Jing's early life apart from his family being from Yangdu County (present-day Yishui, Shandong Province), Langya Commandery.
 His father, Zhuge Dan, held important appointments in the Wei government and was involved in putting down major rebellions against Wei in 251 and 255.
 However, as his close associates were purged by the paramount Sima clan, he became fearful of his position and rebelled at Shouchun in 257.
 To ensure an alliance with Wei's rival, Eastern Wu, Dan sent Jing to Wu's capital at Jianye as a hostage.

 Dan's rebellion came to an end in 258 when he was slain by the general Hu Fen.
-Zhuge Jing's family was exterminated as punishment for Dan's insurrection, although one of his sisters was spared due to her marriage with one of the Sima clan's member, Sima Zhou.
+Zhuge Jing's family was exterminated as punishment for Dan's insurrection, although one of his sisters was spared due to her marriage to Sima Yi's son, Sima Zhou.
 Zhuge Jing did not return to Wei and instead remained in Wu where he served as an officer in his new state.
 There, he grew to the position General of the Right (右将军) and Grand Marshal (大司馬).

 Shi Dan's revolt

-In 264, Sun Hao ascended the throne in Wu, and by 266, the state of Shu Han was conquered and Wei was replaced by the Sima Jin Dynasty.
+In 264, Sun Hao ascended the throne in Wu, and by February 266, the state of Shu Han was conquered and Wei was replaced by the Sima Jin Dynasty.
 In 265, Sun Hao moved the capital from Jianye to Wuchang.
 As Sun Hao moved to Wuchang, he left Zhuge Jing and another general, Ding Gu (丁固), to defend Jianye.

 In November to December 266, seeing Sun Hao's absent from Jianye, a bandit named Shi Dan (施但) took the opportunity to kidnap Sun Hao's brother Sun Qian (孫謙), hoping to install him as the new emperor.
 He then rebelled and gathered 10,000 men under his wing before making his way to Jianye.
 When Shi Dan arrived at the old capital, he sent an envoy to Zhuge Jing inviting him to join his revolt.
 However, Jing beheaded the envoy, and together with Ding Gu, went out to battle Shi Dan at Niutun (牛屯; southeast of present-day Nanjing, Jiangsu).
 Shi Dan's men were poorly armoured, so they were easily defeated and scattered.
 Sun Qian was rescued by the generals, but Sun Hao executed him as he thought Qian was a willing conspirator in the revolt.